 Aligners and Impression Kits: The Company enters into contracts with customers for aligner sales that involve multiple future performance obligations.
-The Company determined that aligner sales comprise the following distinct performance obligations: initial aligners, modified aligners, refinement aligners, and retainers for international sales only which can occur at any time throughout the treatment plan (which is typically between five to ten months) upon the direction of and prescription from the treating dentist or orthodontist.
+The Company determined that aligner sales comprise the following distinct performance obligations: initial aligners, touch-up aligners, and retainers for international sales only which can occur at any time throughout the treatment plan (which is typically between five months to ten months) upon the direction of and prescription from the treating dentist or orthodontist.